revers3ntropy/entropyenginedev/entropy-engine/README.md

 - height is the desired height
 - performanceDebug is if you want a breakdown of how long various things take to run.
   1 gives you just total Update time, 2 givers you more detail.
-- sprites is a list of all sprite objects (see below)
+- entities is a list of all entity objects (see below)

 ***